Diana Drake

 LaTrena Artist is a woman who knows that ALL things are possible to those who believe.

-LaTrena was destined to link arms with Jeannette Rankin Foundation in the summer of 2011 as a JRF Scholar.
-Fate would have it that she now links her passion with JRF as a staff member.
+LaTrena was destined to link arms with Jeannette Rankin Foundation in the summer of 2011 as a Rankin Foundation Scholar.
+Fate would have it that she now links her passion with the Rankin Foundation as a staff member.
 LaTrena’s perseverance has propelled her to succeed and to help those that she crosses paths with do the same.
 LaTrena has a passion for people and is dedicated to excellence.
 She has a BA from the University of Georgia in Human Development & Family Science and a BA from Andersonville Theological Seminary in Theology.
 LaTrena has received a number of awards including GA Woman of the Year Scholar and UGA Amazing Student.

 LaTrena is the proud parent of two boys Cameron and Jeremy Stokes.